Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational results

 \subsection{Results for the low dimensional test problems}

 For the low dimensional test problems ($K = 2,3$), the benchmark policy is the optimal policy computed using standard dynamic programming techniques; see \ref{appendix_mdp_low_dim} for details.
 Table \ref{results_lower_test1} reports the average total costs obtained in a simulation study\footnote{We use the same random seed for each simulation study with 10,000 replications.
 All the performance figures reported are subject to simulation and discretization errors.} along with the percentage optimality gap between the optimal policy and our proposed policy.
 They have similar performance.
 For the last test problem shown in Table \ref{results_lower_test1} (the 3-dimensional variant), the optimal policy is a static priority policy that ranks class 1 highest, class 3 second, and class 2 lowest.
-Our computational method learns this policy.
+Our method learns this policy.
 Because we use common random numbers for comparison, our proposed policy and the benchmark policy have the same performance in all simulation runs done for this test problem.
 Figures \ref{queue_length_distribution} - \ref{abandonments_lower_dimensional} display how the backlog and the percentage of arrivals that abandon, respectively, are distributed across different classes for the two policies.
 They show that our proposed policy is similar to the benchmark policy\footnote{Because the abandonment rates are low, the allocation of the service effort is nearly proportional to the offered load of that class under both the benchmark and proposed policies.
 Thus, the two policies allocate the service effort across different classes similarly.}.